PaPa31/hm/docs/node/nvm-windows.md

 :::Warning

-I found out that [nvs](../../blog/2021-09-19-nvs-windows-one-node-version-per-terminal) is better for using with multiple node versions
+I found out that <a href='https://github.com/jasongin/nvs#automatic-switching-per-directory' class='external'>nvs</a> is better for using with multiple node versions

 :::